moggieuk/Happy-Hare/README.md

     <img src="https://img.shields.io/github/commit-activity/y/moggieuk/Happy-Hare"></a> &nbsp;
 </p>

-Happy Hare started life and as alternative software control for the ERCF ecosystem - the original open source filament changer for multi-colored printing.
-However it has long been rearchitected to support most types of MMU's connected to the Klipper ecosystem.
-That includes **ERCF**, **Tradrack**, **Box Turtle**, **Angry Beaver**, **Night Owl**, **3MS**, **3D Chameleon**, other custom designs.
-It has extensive configuration to allow for customization and using the installer simplifies initial setup for common MMU types.
-The three conceptual types of MMUs and the function and operation of their various sensors can be [found here](https://github.com/moggieuk/Happy-Hare/wiki/Conceptual-MMU) and should be consulted for any customized setup.
-It is best partnered with [KlipperScreen for Happy Hare](https://github.com/moggieuk/KlipperScreen-Happy-Hare-Edition) projet at least until the Mainsail integration is complete :-)
+Happy Hare is the original open source filament changer for multi-colored printing.
+It is implemented as a klipper extension for controlling MMU's / AFC's.
+The philosophy behind it is to have a universal control system that can adapt to whatever MMU to choose - you change MMU, the software will go with you.
+Currently it fully supports **ERCF**, **Tradrack**, **Box Turtle**, **Angry Beaver**, **Night Owl**, **3MS**, **3D Chameleon**, other custom designs.
+It has extensive configuration options for customization but also has an tinstaller to help simplify the initial setup for common MMU types.
+The different conceptual types of MMUs and the function and operation of their various sensors can be [found here](https://github.com/moggieuk/Happy-Hare/wiki/Conceptual-MMU) and should be consulted for any customized setup.
+It is best partnered with [KlipperScreen for Happy Hare](https://github.com/moggieuk/KlipperScreen-Happy-Hare-Edition) project at least until the Mainsail integration is complete :-)

+Happy Hare is actively being developed and strives to be maticulous about the quality of multi-colored printing learning from many thousands of users over the past 2+ years.
+Whilst the experience if very complete today work is continuing in three important areas:
+- Addtional MMU support:  Prusa MMU, KMS, Open AMS, Pico MMU and others are in the works
+- Multi-MMU support: Type-A MMU designs are easy to scale through additional gates.
+Type-B designs are generally limited to a max of 4 gates.
+Therefore you might want to set up multiple (perhaps different MMU's) on the same printer.
+- Mainsail/Fluidd plugin: The klipperscreen extension provides a rich user interface but many have requested a similar treatment for Mainsail.
+The wait will be over soon.

 Some folks have asked about making a donation to cover the cost of the all the coffee I'm drinking (actually it's been G&T lately!).
-Although I'm not doing this for any financial reward this is a BIG undertaking (9000 lines of python, 5000 lines of doc, 4000 lines of macros/config).
+Although I'm not doing this for any financial reward this is a BIG undertaking (13000 lines of python, 8500 lines of doc, 5500 lines of macros/config).
 I have put hundreds of hours into this project and if you find value and feel inclined a donation to PayPal https://www.paypal.me/moggieuk will certainly be spent making your life with your favorate MMU more enjoyable.
 Thank you!
 <p align="center"><a href="https://www.paypal.me/moggieuk"><img src="https://github.com/moggieuk/Happy-Hare/wiki/resources/donate.svg" width="30%"></a></p>

 <br>